 Roof Leaks

-The other problem with foam-filled roofs is that water from a roof leak can wet the sheathing and framing, causing wood decay, long before you see any evidence of a leak on the interior.
+The other problem with unvented, foam-filled roofs is that water from a roof leak can wet the sheathing and framing, causing wood decay, long before you see any evidence of a leak on the interior.
 Trapping water between closed-cell foam underneath and waterproof roofing above is a recipe for mold and wood decay.

 Vented Roof Options